RedMirrow/Projects/Course Certificates/README.md

 Kaggle Machine Learning Explainability - Course on how to interpret machine model data and how to plot said data for a visual explanation

 Kaggle Intro to Deep Learning - Course on how to create machine models with multiple layers of neurons and how to improve the model's predictions

+Kaggle Time Series - Course on forecasting using machine models